FEniCS/governance/governance.md

 list or chat channel of the Council unless specifically called for.
 All subcommittees report to Council.

 ### NumFOCUS Subcommittee

 The Council will maintain one narrowly focused subcommittee to manage its interactions with NumFOCUS.

-- The NumFOCUS Subcommittee is comprised of 3 persons who manage project funding that comes through NumFOCUS.
+- The NumFOCUS Subcommittee is comprised of 3 members who manage project funding that comes through NumFOCUS.
 It is expected that these funds will be spent in a manner that is consistent with the non-profit mission of NumFOCUS and the direction of the Project as